IreneZihuiLi/CGPrompt/data_generator/readme.txt

-This folder contains scripts and sample data for Graph Reasoning.
+This folder contains scripts and sample data for Graph Reasoning and the data for TutorQA.
+`CGLLM.ipynb` is the script for running CGLLM pipeline.

 ----- 2024.1.13 Version M1 -----
 Data format is the same.